TrevorHeyl/Zephyr_potpourri_WROVERKit/README.rst

-ESP WROVER Standalone project template and custom board
+ESP WROVER Standalone project template and custom board with variety of kernel APIs feature exercised
 ###########

 Overview
 ********

 A simple sample that can be used off-tree.
 It includes a custom board called ESP_CUSTOM

+Demonstrates these kernel API features:
+   * Timers
+   * Mailbox
+   * Threads (comi\ile time and runtime creation
+   * Some GPIO

 Building and Running
 ********************